top of page

 1:200 model/ Bristol paper, Charcoal, Basswood/ 2025

-iso gif.gif
+compressed gif.gif

 This project reimagines the underside of the expressway as a shared ground for living, making, and public engagement.
 The space directly beneath the expressway supports existing industries, while former industrial areas become exhibition spaces for the work of artists in residence above.
 A series of lightwells organizes the building, connects programs across floors, and brings daylight into workshops and galleries.
 Their presence shapes daily life in the housing units and supports flexible creative production.